-Ombitasvir, Paritaprevir, and Ritonavir with Dasabuvirpronounced as (om bit' as vir) (par'' I ta' pre vir) (ri toe' na vir) (da sa' bue vir)
+Ombitasvir, Paritaprevir, Ritonavir, and Dasabuvirpronounced as (om bit' as vir) (par'' I ta' pre vir) (ri toe' na vir) (da sa' bue vir)

 Why is this medication prescribed?

-The combination of ombitasvir, paritaprevir, and ritonavir with dasabuvir is used alone or in combination with ribavirin (Copegus, Rebetol, Ribasphere) to treat chronic (long-term) hepatitis C infection (swelling of the liver caused by a virus).
+The combination of ombitasvir, paritaprevir, ritonavir, and dasabuvir is used alone or in combination with ribavirin (Copegus, Rebetol) to treat chronic (long-term) hepatitis C infection (swelling of the liver caused by a virus).
 Ombitasvir is a hepatitis C virus (HCV) NS5A inhibitor.
 It works by stopping the virus that causes hepatitis C from spreading inside the body.
 Paritaprevir is a protease inhibitor.
 It works by decreasing the amount of HCV in the body.
 Ritonavir is a protease inhibitor.
 It helps to increase the amount of paritaprevir in the body so that the medication will have a greater effect.
 Dasabuvir is a non-nucleoside NS5B polymerase inhibitor.
 It works by decreasing the amount of HCV in the body.
+It is not known if ombitasvir, paritaprevir, ritonavir, or dasabuvir prevent the spread of hepatitis C to other people.

 How should this medicine be used?